atifquamar07/Snakes-and-Ladders/README.md

 Advanced programming Assignment
 Course Project for Advanced Programming, Monsoon 2021 semester, at IIITD

-A fully functional two player Snakes and Ladders game made using JavaFX.
+A fully functional two player Snakes and Ladders game made using JavaFX includes UML Class Diagram also